 The Noisy House

-Two versions of an old tale, one for children, one for adults – and both are for every age
+Two versions of an old tale, one for children, one for adults – and both for every age

 There are many versions of this story, often associated with Yiddish culture in Poland.